 On the Hyers-Ulam Stability of First Order Impulsive Delay Differential Equations, Journal of Functional Spaces, 2016. (with Akbar Zada and Li)

-Abstract: This paper proves the Hyers-Ulam stability and the Hyers-Ulam-Rassias stability of nonlinear first-order ordinary differential equation with single constant delay and finite impulses on a compact interval.
+Abstract: Hyers-Ulam stability refers to the phenomenon where under some conditions a small perturbation in a functional equation brings small change in its solutions.
+This paper proves the Hyers-Ulam stability and the Hyers-Ulam-Rassias stability of nonlinear first-order ordinary differential equation with single constant delay and finite impulses on a compact interval.
 Our approach uses abstract Gronwall lemma together with integral inequality of Gronwall type for piecewise continuous functions.